-I once heard a talk by a master salesman who said that no salesman should ever be at home on a rainy day, because that’s when all his prospective customers will be at home.
-We can change that slightly to read… No photographer should ever be at home on a rainy day, because that is when the best possible sunset photography presents itself.
+I once heard a talk by a master salesman who said that no salesman should ever be at home on a rainy day because that’s when all his prospective customers will be at home.
+We can change that slightly to read: No photographer should ever be at home on a rainy day because that’s when the best possible sunset photography presents itself.

 There you have it: three more landscape photography photo tips that will give you better sunset photography.

 Make a note of these landscape photography photo tips then get out there and start shooting!
 Shoot in RAW format and shoot as the sun is setting, but don’t leave too early.
 Stay for the second sunset and you will be richly rewarded.
 Never stay home on a rainy day–that’s the ideal time to be doing any sort of landscape photography, but particularly sunset photography.

 Dan Eitreim writes for ontargetphototraining.com.
 He has been a professional photographer in Southern California for over 20 years.
 His philosophy is that learning photography is easy if you know a few tried and true strategies.

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: